-Edward Waters College provides a comprehensive array of student services.
+Edward Waters University provides a comprehensive array of student services.
 Students are given many opportunities for campus involvement and community service.
 Partnerships with companies and agencies allow students to have meaningful internships and shadowing experiences.

-Students at the College are encouraged to participate in all of their extracurricular activities.
+Students at the University are encouraged to participate in all of their extracurricular activities.
 The Division for Student Affairs and Enrollment Management has a competent and caring staff that provides personal attention to each student.
 Workshops and seminars sponsored by the Division give students valuable information about current trends in the job market, resume writing, and interviewing tips.
 Students are provided with free counseling and tutorial services.

 The Division of Student Affairs and Enrollment Management are making a difference, one student at a time.
 Individualized attention to students is the rule and not the exception!
-The Division of Student Affairs and Enrollment Management are comprised of the following offices: Office of Admissions, Black Male College Explorers Program, Office of Campus Ministry, Office of Career Planning and Placement, Office of Counseling, Office of the Dean of Student Services, Office of Financial Aid, Office of Residential Life and the Office of Student Life.
+The Division of Student Affairs and Enrollment Management are comprised of the following offices: Office of Admissions, Black Male University Explorers Program, Office of Campus Ministry, Office of Career Planning and Placement, Office of Counseling, Office of the Dean of Student Life.
 The Office of the Dean of Students is located in the George N. Collins Student Union Building.